conradakunga/Blog/_posts/2026-01-11-tip-devexpress-xtrarichedit-error-bc30451-tableborderlinestyle-is-not-declared-it-may-be-inaccessible-due-to-its-protection-level.md

  End With
 ```

-The example here is in VisualBasic.NET.
+The example here is in [Visual Basic.NET](https://learn.microsoft.com/en-us/dotnet/visual-basic/).

 The issue here is that there has been a breaking change where this enum, `TableBorderLineStyle` has been [renamed](https://supportcenter.devexpress.com/ticket/details/t1256923/word-processing-the-tableborderlinestyle-enumeration-is-renamed-to-borderlinestyle) to `BorderLineStyle`.